pdrmerinodlg/SCRAPIBEX/README.md

 meet.google.com/qcy-fxry-tcm

-CÓDIGO FUENTE
+SOURCE CODE
 ----------------

-Copia y pega tal cual el código en ficheros separados y monta tu scrapper,

-¡ disfruta del proceso !

-CÓMO EJECUTAR LA APLICACIÓN
+Copy an paste the sources separetly and build your scrapper,

+enjoy the process !

+HOW TO RUN THE APPLICATION
 ----------------------------
-a) Descargar pdf adjunto con instrucciones extendidas: scrapthebank.pdf

-b) Descargar códigos fuentes: ibex.py, datos.r
+a) Dowload the source code: ibex.py, datos.r

-Ejecutar siempre en este orden:
+Steps to run the crawler:

-[1] file1: ibex.py --> scrapping en la web www.bolsamadrid.es
+[1] file1: ibex.py --> scrapping  www.bolsamadrid.es

-[2] file2: datos.r --> muestreo de datos
+[2] file2: datos.r --> data sampling